elisa-rotger/feed-me-seymour/README.md

 - `npm install bcrypt` to install the hash functions.

-- `$ npm install jsonwebtoken` to install the token for authentication.
+- `npm install jsonwebtoken` to install the token for authentication.

+- `npm i deep-email-validator --save` to install the email validator.

 - DOES NOT WORK IN REACT.
 I'm leaving this info here because it's a very useful dependency, although not supported in React for now.
   `npm install cron`.
 This module allows for scheduled calls to functions.
 Needed to keep track of unwatered plants.
 Install if CronJob is used for this daily check. [https://github.com/kelektiv/node-cron], [https://crontab.guru/examples.html]